• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Pros

-• Advanced checkout customization tools
+• Advanced checkout customization and APIs

 Cons

-• Limited virtual terminal functionality
+• Limited built-in virtual terminal

 Read more: Stripe alternatives